jxxcarlson/elm-blackbox/README.md

     m = 0.853, b = -7.915, r2 = 0.867
 ```

-The file `nyc2019.txt` contains temperature data.
+The file `data1.txt` contains temperature data as a single column.
 Note the
 result of the `:head` command.
 The first two lines of the
-file are comments explaining the nature of the data. comments
+file are comments explaining the nature of the data.
+Comments
 in this form are stripped out before processing.
 Data elements can be
 separated by any combination of spaces, commas, and newlines.

+### Test files

+The  files `data2.txt` and `data2.csv` have two columns of data.
+In the first,
+items in a row are separated by spaces.
+In the second, they are separated
+by commas.
+The file `w.csv` contains temperature data from NOAA.

 ## Make elm-bb work for you